 Although as a school we promote and encourage positive behaviour, inappropriate behaviour will be addressed by all staff.
-The following strategies will be used by all members of staff who witness the inappropriate behaviour.
-Adults must use and deliver an appropriate sanction using these guidelines.
+Adults use and deliver an appropriate sanction using these guidelines.

 It is recognised that some children will have specific needs in relation to managing their behaviour and this may be due to Special Educational Needs.
-Sanctions for these children will be managed within a specific and regularly reviewed behaviour improvement plan or BIP (see appendix 2) and/or according to their SEN Support Plan which can be found within the blue folder in the classroom and in a class file on Teams.
+Sanctions for these children will be managed within a specific and regularly reviewed behaviour improvement plan or BIP (see appendix 1) and/or according to their SEN Support Plan which can be found within the blue folder in the classroom and in a class file on Teams.

 All members of staff who have contact with children with SEN support plans or behaviour plans will be made aware of specific needs, targets and strategies related to behaviour.
-When a child exhibits serious negative behaviour, or if they regularly have difficulties with their behaviour, a STAR observation record (Setting, Trigger, Action, Response) may be completed by teaching staff in order to try to identify potential triggers for the negative behaviour (see appendix 3).
+When a child exhibits serious negative behaviour, or if they regularly have difficulties with their behaviour, a STAR observation record (Setting, Trigger, Action, Response) may be completed by teaching staff in order to try to identify potential triggers for the negative behaviour (see appendix 2).
 Identifying possible triggers or patterns will help staff to manage the behaviour more effectively.